StuMartin22/national-park-explorer/client/README.md

 Elizabeth: Worked on front end along with Stuart, created the pages in the client side, general layout, and wrote this readme.

-Challanges we faced included working with react and following time constraints due to all of our react related setbacks.
+Challenges we faced included working with react and following time constraints due to all of our react related setbacks.

 Successes we had included working and collaborating well as a team and deploying app.